AyProductions/theframework/README.md

 # theFramework
 The Ultimate CSS Framework made just like Discourse!
 Integrate Discourse styling in your pages for FREE!
+This framework won't contain any Discourse logo or name.
+If you include that, be ready to face the consequences!

+Taken permission from Discourse too! https://meta.discourse.org/t/am-i-allowed-to-use-discourse-like-styling-in-my-website/243060/2

 [![](https://data.jsdelivr.com/v1/package/gh/AyProductions/theframework/badge)](https://www.jsdelivr.com/package/gh/AyProductions/theframework)